-TIMELINE: WC reviews the letters received and expects to notify the applicants for this initial phase of their status by early September.
+TIMELINE: WF reviews the letters received and expects to notify the applicants for this initial phase of their status by early September.
 Applicants selected to advance to the next phase may be asked to provide further information related to their project or initiative by mid-September

-1. Community Match Challenge – October-November WC works with organizations selected for funding to coordinate a media announcement.
+1. Community Match Challenge – October-November WF works with organizations selected for funding to coordinate a media announcement.
 The announcement serves as the opening of the Waterfowl Community Match Challenge period, a new way to build community support and visibility for conservation.
-During this time, Waterfowl Chesapeake and Waterfowl Festival promotes our partnership and encourages the citizens of our region to show their support for the selected projects through contributions.
+During this time, Waterfowl Festival promotes our partnership and encourages the citizens of our region to show their support for the selected projects through contributions.
 This new effort is also intended to increase Waterfowl Festival visitors’ awareness of that event’s conservation mission.